Firehawk (roller coaster)

 Firehawk was a flying roller coaster located at Kings Island in Mason, Ohio.
 Manufactured by Vekoma, it originally opened as X-Flight at Six Flags Worlds of Adventure on May 26, 2001, billed as the Midwest's first and only flying roller coaster.
 Cedar Fair purchased Worlds of Adventure in 2004 and began efforts to downsize the park.
 X-Flight was relocated to Kings Island following the 2006 season, where it reopened as Firehawk on May 26, 2007.

-The roller coaster's layout was identical to Batwing, another Vekoma Flying Dutchman model from Vekoma, located at Six Flags America.
+The roller coaster's layout was identical to the now-defunct Batwing, another Vekoma Flying Dutchman model, located at Six Flags America.
 Firehawk closed permanently on October 28, 2018, and was later demolished.
 On August 15, 2019, it was announced that Firehawk would be replaced by a new Bolliger & Mabillard coaster named Orion, a giga coaster that opened in 2020.

 History

-Six Flags Worlds of Adventure, Geauga Lake (2001–2006)
+Six Flags Worlds of Adventure/Geauga Lake (2001–2006)

-When Geauga Lake was previously called Six Flags Ohio, plans for a new roller coaster known as X-Flight were revealed on January 4, 2001.
-Six days later, Six Flags purchased SeaWorld Ohio – next to Geauga Lake – with the intent of merging the two to create Six Flags Worlds of Adventure.
-The new venture advertised X-Flight as the first flying roller coaster in the Midwest, and it was the park's tenth roller coaster overall – the fifth added since 2000.
+When Geauga Lake was known as Six Flags Ohio, plans for a new roller coaster known as X-Flight were revealed on January 4, 2001.
+Six days later, Six Flags purchased SeaWorld Ohio – next to Geauga Lake – and merged the two to create Six Flags Worlds of Adventure.
+X-Flight was advertised as the first flying roller coaster in the Midwest, and it was the park's tenth roller coaster overall – the fifth added since 2000.
 The new coaster was built on a former bus parking lot, and Geauga Lake Road had to be rerouted around the ride.
 Regarding the design of the attraction, Jake Bateman, Vice President and General Manager of Six Flags Worlds of Adventure, said:

 Land clearing began on December 1, 2000, and construction on the footers began February 9, 2001.
-X-Flight was originally supposed to open on May 5, but due to technical difficulties, its opening was delayed.
-During testing, problems were discovered with several devices including the reclining mechanism on the trains and their restraints.
+X-Flight was originally intended to open on May 5, but due to technical difficulties, its opening was delayed.
+During testing, problems were discovered with several devices, including the reclining mechanism on the trains and their restraints.
 X-Flight's media day was eventually held on May 24, 2001, and the ride officially opened two days later on May 26.

 Cedar Fair purchased the park from Six Flags in 2004 for $145 million.
 They announced intentions of returning the park to its roots as a family-oriented amusement park.
 The efforts to downsize the park eventually led to X-Flight's removal.
-On November 22, 2006, Geauga Lake park officials announced that X-Flight was being dismantled to be sent to another unspecified Cedar Fair property.
-Moving the ride would take some time, as the final sections of track and supports wouldn't be removed until March 2007.
+On November 22, 2006, Geauga Lake park officials announced that X-Flight was being dismantled to be moved to another unspecified Cedar Fair property.
+Moving the ride would take several months, as the final sections of track and supports wouldn't be removed until March 2007.